gayverjr/opencap/docs/analysis/CAPHamiltonian.rst

 	CAPH = CAPHamiltonian(H0=h0,W=mat)

-The other is to read them in from an OpenCAP output file, or from a Q-Chem output file generated by a Projected CAP-EOM-CC calculation.
+The other is to read them in from an OpenCAP output file, or from a Q-Chem output file generated by a Projected CAP-EOM-CC or Projected CAP-ADC calculation.

 .. code-block:: python

-	CAPH = CAPHamiltonian(output_file="path/to/output.out")
+	CAPH = CAPHamiltonian(output="path/to/output.out")

 If one wishes to exclude some of the states from the analysis, this can be accomplished through the by placing their indices in a list (starting from 0) and passing it into the